mleighc/SI507-FinalProject/README.md

 file also include the control flow for interacting with the user and displaying necessary game information based on their answers to the computer's questions.

+#### Overview of My Project
+First, I began by accessing ~20k board game records from a combination of xml data access via Board Game Geek's (BGG) API, along with a Kaggle csv of additional board game attribute data scraped from BGG by another user.
+Using the xmltodict package, I was able to parse the xml data and save it to a python dictionary.
+From there, I enhanced the dictionary objects with additional board game attributes from the Kaggle csv.

+After getting a better understanding of the data, I was able to think through various methods of categorizing the data in order to create a tree with a series of user questions.
+These user questions would allow the computer to filter through a subset of the ~20k board game objects and recommend the right one for the user.